tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

-To reduce the dependency on external CAs, this document specifies a limited delegation mechanism that allows a (D)TLS peer to issue its own credentials within the scope of a certificate issued by an external CA.  These credentials only enable the recipient of the delegation to speak for names that the CA has authorized.
+To reduce the dependency on external CAs, this document specifies a limited delegation mechanism that allows a (D)TLS peer to issue its own credentials within the scope of a certificate issued by an external CA.  These credentials only enable the recipient of the delegation to terminate connections for names that the CA has authorized.
 Furthermore, this mechanism allows the server to use modern signature algorithms such as Ed25519 {{?RFC8032}} even if their CA does not support them.